-Year-End Accounting: How To Close The Books The Easy Way
+Year-End Accounting: 8 Easy Steps To Close The Accounting Books

-Year ends are supposed to be a fun time to enjoy the holidays and spend quality time with the family.
+For someone, a year-end is about the holidays and to spend quality time with the family.
 But not for a small business.
 Before enjoying the year-end perks, you must wind up the necessary finances.
-Being the business owner you need to take care of the year-end accounting processes.
+The business owner is responsible for the year-end accounting processes.
 Closing the accounting books is the top priority before you can even start having a fun time.

 But first, let’s begin with the basic question every entrepreneur must think about.

 What is Meant by Year-End Accounting?

 This way you can take care of the annual reports and the financial statements.
-Any errors made need to be taken care of during the bookkeeping.
+Bookkeeping eliminates any errors in the financial records that might be discovered.

 Time to Close the Accounting Books in Easy Steps

 Usually, an accountant fulfills the responsibility of closing the books.
 Hiring professional help at this stage is crucial as they make sure no piece of critical financial information is stranded.
 If you are a small business owner you can either go for accounting software or hiring a part-time accountant.

 Accounts Affected by Closing Entries